 Unveiling 15 New Murals at the Santa Clara County Fairgrounds

 This year, the Santa Clara County Fair turns 75.
 To celebrate the big event, which starts today, the fairgrounds has commissioned fifteen local artists to create fifteen 20’ wide murals, each celebrating a town in Santa Clara County.
 I am honored to represent Los Altos!
 As a whole, we are retro folk, happy to retain our “small town” feel.
 Combined with top-notch schools, Los Altos is famous as “A great place to raise a family.”
 I wanted to capture the feeling of a carefree childhood in the mural.
 Our family is blessed to have an enormous pecan tree in our backyard.
 When we moved in 12 years ago, we attached a looooong rope swing.
 With a few strong pushes, the arc of the swing covers the entire width of the backyard.
 Since T.V. and junk food were banned in our house (I would have changed our last name to “Ingalls” to honor my ideal family from Little House on the Prairie if I could have), it was the big attraction of our house.
 Besides, what fun is a childhood that doesn’t involve risking life and limb for a thrill?
 I found a photo of Allie on the swing when she was about six years old.
 I layered that on top of a vintage “Lots for Sale” map of the city.
 When I showed my next-door neighbor, and longtime resident the design she said, “Where’s the apricots?”
-A mural of Los Altos wouldn’t be complete without apricots.
+A Los Altos mural couldn’t completely represent our area without apricots!

-The new murals will become a permanent part of the fairgrounds.
+The new fairground murals will become a permanent part of the space.
 The event runs through the weekend, and the daily schedule is here.
 Come for the animals, the music, and the murals.
 Tonight the entry fee is only 75¢.
 I will be hanging out in front of the mural tonight, Thursday 8/1, from 5:30-7 pm.
 Stop by and say hello!

-In Vuelta Grande, a half hour drive from Antigua, nearly every female child stops going to school after sixth grade, if they make it that far.
+In Vuelta Grande, a half hour drive from Antigua, nearly every female child stops going to school after sixth grade… if they make it that far.
 When girls stop going to school, they usually help with household chores, look after younger siblings or begin working as domestic servants, or are arranged to be married, starting families of their own at very young ages.
 We visited a typical home in Vuelta Grande and met Manuela, who gave us a “house tour”.
 Manuela didn’t receive and education and married young.
 She was warm and full of smiles, and a shy six-year-old daughter was wrapped around her leg, her fifth child.
 Her daughter stayed home alone when she went to work at a nearby orchard a few hours each morning, but Manuela said maybe next year she would send her daughter to school.
 Manuela’s kitchen was a windowless dirt floor hut with no running water, the air thick with smoke from the wood fire she tended all day long for cooking.
 The second structure had a mostly dirt floor and three mattresses for the family of 7.
 The new classroom Dream Volunteers built at the school sits in stark contrast to the primitive dwellings of the families that surround it.
 It is large and flooded with natural light, and features concrete floors, desks, schools supplies and now, the colorful mural.
 The physical environment can influence culture.
 In this case, to coax otherwise reticent parents to value education and send their kids to school.
 A beautiful, cared for space is a natural pull for children and parents alike.

 Here is video footage of the classroom we worked on finishing during our time in Vuelta Grande.
 The artwork was inspired by a hand-stitched design on a traditional blouse.
 The Quetzal is the national bird of Guatemala.
 One of the two volcanoes featured in the mural is active, and the lava flows can be seen at night – from a distance.